 The attractive smell of Grilled beef on lemongrass spreading in the air can make any foodie mouth-watering.
 A beef stick costs 10,000 VND, most customers order at least two stick.

 Vinh Khanh Food Street

-Located in Ward 8, District 4, Vinh Khanh street is about 3 km from the District 1.
+Located in Ward 8, District 4, Vinh Khanh Street is about 3 km from the District 1.
 Not many travelers known that this area was a criminal hotspot 20 years ago.
 In recent, it has become the paradise for Saigon foodies who love to eat shellfishes and snails.
 There are several dozens of restaurants serving shellfish and snail dishes on the street.
 In addition, many restaurants and food stalls serve Vietnamese BBQ, desserts and snacks.
-You can see they simply eat Vietnamese and Cambodian foods at Cambodian food market and Co Giang food street.
+You can see they simply eat Vietnamese and Cambodian foods at the Cambodian food market and Co Giang food street.
 Vinh Khanh street will open your mind because it is full of people talking, eating, laughing, cheering and drinking beers until midnight.
 The followings are some famous restaurants on the street:

 - Oc Vu Snail Restaurant, 37 Vinh Khanh Street, Ward 8, District 1, Ho Chi Minh City; Opening hours: 15:00 – 22:00; Prices: from 40,000 VND.

 - Oc Oanh Snail Restaurant, 534 Vinh Khanh Street, Ward 8, District 1, Ho Chi Minh City; Opening hours: 16:00 – 23:00; Prices: from 100,000 VND.